B

 Business Analyst Role

-Business analysis may be performed by any individual regardless of the person’s job title.
+Business analysis may be performed by any individual regardless of the person's job title.
 It may also be performed by a team of individuals.
+Refer to Skillset and Expertise for BA Role for more details.

-Business Analyst Focus
+Business Analysis Focus

 Business analysis focuses on products, whereas project management focuses on delivering projects to create or evolve products.